Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-node/ampli.md

 ## Installation

-### Install the Ampli CLI

---8<-- "includes/ampli/cli-install-simple.md"

 ### Install dependencies

-If you haven't already, install the core Amplitude SDK dependencies.
+The Ampli Wrapper depends on the Amplitude SDK.
+If you haven't already, install the latest version.

 === "npm"